HOUSTON NURSING HOME ABUSE LAWYER

 First, we must understand the difference between abuse and neglect in a nursing home setting.

 Federal nursing home regulations define abuse and neglect as the following:

 - Abuse: intentional infliction of unreasonable confinement, injury, intimidation, deprivation of care or service, or any punishment resulting in physical harm, pain, or mental anguish.

 - Neglect: intentional or unintentional failure to provide someone with the necessary services to ensure that they do not experience pain or harm; a failure to appropriately react to a situation which is potentially dangerous and results in resident anxiety or harm.

-When a member of the nursing home staff fails to satisfy a resident’s health care needs, it is known as medical neglect.
+When a member of the nursing home staff fails to satisfy a resident’s health care needs, the lack of acting is referred to as medical neglect.
+This can include: